hashicorp/consul/website/source/api/query.html.md

   will be shuffled.
 Using `_agent` is supported, and will automatically return results nearest the agent servicing the request.
 Using `_ip` is supported and will automatically return results nearest to the node associated with the source IP where the query is executed from.
-For HTTP the source IP is remote peers IP address or the value of the X-Forwarded-For head with the header taking precedence.
-For DNS the source IP is the value of the EDNS client IP.
+For HTTP the source IP is the remote peer's IP address or the value of the X-Forwarded-For head with the header taking precedence.
+For DNS the source IP is the value of the EDNS client IP or the remote peer's IP address.
 If unspecified, the response will be shuffled by default.

 - `Service` `(Service: <required>)` - Specifies the structure to define the query's behavior.